Ochomogo: Location

 Ochomogo is in San Nicolás, Cartago, Provincia de Cartago, Costa Rica.

-Ochomogo is just south of the Autopista Florencio del Castillo, which connects San José to Cartago, and is on the northeastern outskirts of Cartqago.
+Ochomogo is just south of the Autopista Florencio del Castillo, which connects San José to Cartago, and is on the northeastern outskirts of Cartago.

 The Köppen climate classification is Cfb : Temperate oceanic climate.

 The left-lateral strike-slip Ochomogo fault is about 22 km long, running between the south of San José and the southern slopes of the Irazú Volcano.

 The slip rate is no less than 0.5 mm per year, and no more than 1.1–3.3 mm per year.

 At one time there was a plaque in Ochomogo that said "Continental division of waters".

 This could mean that the location was at the center of America, but more plausibly meant that it was on the drainage divide between the Atlantic (Cartago) and Pacific (San José) slopes.

 History

-The Ochomogo War in 1823 was won by the Republicans, and caused the capital of Costa Rica to be transferred from Cartago to Sane José.
+The Ochomogo War in 1823 was won by the Republicans, and caused the capital of Costa Rica to be transferred from Cartago to San José.

 During the League War in 1835 there was another confrontation in Alto de Ochomogo where the people of Alajuela, Heredia and Cartago fought the people of San José, who were again victorious.

 A railway was built through the Ochomogo Pass in the 1870s to link Cartago to San José.

 In 1948 the Ochomogo Pact (Pacto Ochomogo) resulted from a conversation in Ochomogo between José Figueres Ferrer, leader of the National Liberation Army, and Manuel Mora, leader of the Communist Party.

 They agreed to avoid a clash in San José between the conflicting forces, which would have led to a bloodbath.